Your 2026 Tax Refund Is Bigger Than Ever — But Gas Prices Might Have Already Eaten It

 3. Evaluate Your Driving Habits

-I hate saying "just drive less" because I know that's not realistic for most people.
-But small changes can add up.
+I genuinely hate saying "just drive less" because I know that's not realistic for most people.
+But small changes add up.
 Combine errands into fewer trips.
 If your workplace offers remote days, use them.
-Check apps like GasBuddy for the cheapest stations near you — price differences between stations in the same city can be 30 cents or more per gallon.
+Check apps like GasBuddy for the cheapest stations near you.
+Price differences between stations in the same city can be 30 cents or more per gallon.

 4. Check Your Withholding for Next Year

 If your refund was significantly larger than expected, your withholding may be off.
-Use the IRS Withholding Estimator to adjust your W-4 so that more money ends up in your biweekly paycheck rather than as a lump sum next spring.
-That way, you'll have extra cash throughout the year to absorb fuel costs in real time.
+Use the IRS Withholding Estimator to adjust your W-4 so more money ends up in your biweekly paycheck throughout the year instead of as a lump sum next spring.
+That way you have extra cash in real time to absorb fuel costs as they happen.

 📎 Source Link: IRS.gov — Tax Withholding Estimator